dns-2140/gamelandingpage/README.md

 Top Scores Section: Displays high scores from different games along with player names.
 Newsletter Section: Allows users to subscribe to receive updates.
 Footer: Includes links to various sections and social media.

+Note
+Please view the website at a resolution of 1440x960, as it is not fully responsive on all screens yet.